-(1) A student must file a complaint with the department within three years of the student's last date of enrollment.
+(1) A student must file a complaint with the department within two years of their last date of enrollment or incident about which the complaint is made, whichever is latest in time.

 (2) The complaint must be made to the department in writing utilizing the designated complaint form published by the department.
 The student may include supporting documentation or evidence related to the complaint.
 The department may request additional documentation from the student, as needed, to conduct an initial assessment.